j-moralejo-pinas/dist_classicrl/docs/benchmarks.rst

     :align: center
     :width: 600px

-This chart demonstrates that single-thread performance increases with more agents due to improved vectorization, reaching peak performance around 32-64 agents with approximately 21,813 steps/sec.
+This chart demonstrates that single-thread performance increases with more agents due to improved vectorization.

 Parallel Runtime Performance
 ----------------------------